 - Client action health: Monitor the health of the fast channel used for client actions.

-To launch ConfigMgr Scenario Health, the admin needs to have Full administrator role with scope to the top-level site.
+To launch ConfigMgr Scenario Health, the admin needs to have a Full administrator role with scope to the top-level site.

 You can navigate to scenario health from \Monitoring\Overview\Scenario Health.

 Actions Available for Scenario Health

 Let’s now check what are the actions available for scenario health options.